On automorphisms of $p$-torsion $\mathbf{G}_m$-gerbes: Aside: Complete and torsion groups

+This section is used only in the proof of Theorem \ref{lemma-cofinite} which is not needed for the proofs of the other main results of the paper, so can be safely skipped by most readers.
 We recall here a special case of a result sometimes known as Greenlees--May duality.
 Fix a prime number $p>0$.
 Our goal is to give a criterion for a $p$-power torsion abelian group to be isomorphic to $(\mathbf{Q}_p/\mathbf{Z}_p)^{\oplus e} \oplus F$ where $e\geq 0$ is an integer and $F$ is a finite abelian $p$-group.
-Applying this to the $p$-power torsion subgroup of $H^i(S, \mathbf{G}_m)$ for a scheme $S$, we obtain a generalization of a result of \cite{MR4936530} on the $p$-power torsion subgroup of the Brauer group of an ordinary variety, see Propositions \ref{prop-cofinite} and \ref{lemma-cofinite}.
-In fact, this generalization is not necessary for the proof of our main result, so the reader can safely skip this section.
+Applying this to the $p$-power torsion subgroup of $H^i(S, \mathbf{G}_m)$ for a scheme $S$, we obtain a generalization of a result of \cite{MR4936530} on the $p$-power torsion subgroup of the Brauer group of an ordinary variety, see Theorems \ref{prop-cofinite} and \ref{lemma-cofinite}.

 For an abelian group $A$, write $A[p^{\infty}] = \bigcup_{n \geq 1} A[p^n]$ for the $p$-power torsion subgroup of $A$.
 We say $A$ is $p$-power torsion if $A = A[p^{\infty}]$.
 Denote by $D_{p^{\infty}-tors}(\mathbf{Z})$ the full subcategory of $D(\mathbf{Z})$ (the unbounded derived category of the category of abelian groups) whose objects $K$ have the property that $H^i(K)$ is $p$-power torsion for all $i \in \mathbf{Z}$.
 Thus $K \in D_{p^{\infty}-tors}(\mathbf{Z})$ if and only if $K \otimes^{\mathbf{L}} \mathbf{Z}[1/p] = 0$.
 The inclusion $D_{p^{\infty}-tors}(\mathbf{Z}) \to D(\mathbf{Z})$ admits a right adjoint denoted $R \Gamma_p$ and defined by $R\Gamma_p(K) = K \otimes^{\mathbf{L}}\operatorname{Cone}(\mathbf{Z} \to \mathbf{Z}[1/p])[-1]$.
 See \cite[\href{https://stacks.math.columbia.edu/tag/0A6R}{Tag 0A6R}]{stacks-project}.